glueops-rip/glueops-dev-old/docs/getting-started/oauth.md

 type: tutorial
 ---

 In order to authenticate services deployed on the GlueOps Platform, you need to register GitHub OAuth app.
-This OAuth app will be installed in the organization that manages the GlueOps platform (likely owned by GlueOps) rather than the tenant's organization.
+This OAuth app will be installed in the Tenant's GitHub Organization.

-Before you begin, make sure you have the following information:

-- Management GitHub Organization: The name of the GitHub organization that manages the GlueOps platform.

-- Tenant Organization: The GitHub organization of the tenant.

-- Captain Domain: The captain domain is provided by the GlueOps platform for tenant applications.

 ## Create the OAuth App ID

-Now, let's proceed with creating the OAuth application:

-1. Go to the GitHub settings page for your management organization.
+1. On your Github organization page, go to the Developers settings and click on Oauth Apps.

 2. Click on **New Org OAuth App** to create a new OAuth application.

 <img width="647" alt="new-oauth" src="https://github.com/GlueOps/glueops-dev/assets/39309699/3e18c227-61ef-48f7-a592-08818e3407f3"/>

 3. Provide the following details for the OAuth app: